loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 to as the system stack henceforth, and outside of this system stack,
 #ln makes heavy use of other stacks.
 These stacks are used for passing variables and all calculations.
-This stack usage is similar in nature to the JVM#todo[source] or WebAssembly #todo[source :)], which also makes heavy use of stacks and virtual registers stored on the system stack.
+This stack usage is similar in nature to the Java Virtual Machine @JavaOracle or WebAssembly @WASMhaas2017bringing, which also makes heavy use of stacks and virtual registers stored on the system stack.

 It is worth to noting that this specification is not final, as it is with